leandroroser/purify_css/README.md

 - Click on the Audits tab within the Developer Tools window

-- Ensure the Web Page Performance option is checked.
+- Ensure the Web Page Performance option is checked

 - Click Run